Logo BusinessBecause - The business school voice

 ©fizkes

-The GMAT and GRE online tests are almost identical to the test center versions in terms of exam structure and score scales.
+The GMAT and GRE online tests are identical to the test center versions in terms of exam structure and score scales.

 Taking the GMAT or GRE online gives you added flexibility if you don’t live close to a test center or simply prefer to sit an exam from the comfort of your home.